 This is where it gets tricky.

-If you sell strictly online and ship to your customers, you will need to collect sales tax for any shipment in state.
+If you sell strictly online and ship to your customers, you may need to collect sales tax for any shipment.
 If you’re still not sure whether to collect sales tax for items, research your particular state.
 It should have all this information on the department of revenue website.

 If you determined that your business must add on a sales tax charge for transactions in certain states, you’ll need to determine which sales tax rate to charge.